• Skip to primary navigation

 • 1 loaf Brioche or make the Hokkaido Milk bread recipe linked in post

-• 4 tbsp Butter or Mayonnaise
+• 4 tablespoon Butter or Mayonnaise

 Egg